-An amount of 2 g of powdered glass with $300-500 \mu m$ (ISO) grain size is heated with 50 ml water for one hour in a water bath at 98 °C. The extracted hydroxid ions, which are in the solution after ion exchange of protons against alkali ions, are titrated with hydrochloric acid, c(HCI) = 0.01 mol/l\, using methyl red sodium as an indicator.
+An amount of 2 g of powdered glass with $300-500~\mu m$ (ISO) grain size is heated with 50 ml water for one hour in a boiling water bath.
+The extracted alkali is then titrated with hydrochloric acid, $c(HCI) = 0.01~mol/l^$, using methyl red sodium as an indicator.
 On the basis of the acid consumption (or its alkali equivalent), the glass is assigned to one of the five hydrolytic classes listed in Table 1.
-The hydrolytic classes shown in Table 20 (on page 72ff) were determined using the above method.
+The hydrolytic classes shown in Table 20 (on page 68ff) were determined using the above method.